Naseema Khatoon

-Naseema Khatoon is a human rights activist hailing from Muzaffarpur, Bihar, India.
+Naseema Khatoon is an Indian human rights activist hailing from Muzaffarpur, Bihar.
 She is the founder of Parcham, an NGO that works towards the rehabilitation of sex workers and their families.

 Early life

 Naseema Khatoon was born in Chaturbhuj Sthan, Muzaffarpur in Bihar.
 Her father owned a tea stall, and was adopted by a sex worker.
 It was this adopted grandmother who raised Naseema as a child.
 Growing up in a red-light district, Khatoon's childhood was full of poverty, lack of education and hiding during police raids.
 Her only solace was that she and her siblings were not pushed into sex work.
 Things improved for her in 1995, when IAS officer Rajbala Verma decided to come up with alternate programmes for sex workers and their families.
 Naseema enrolled in one such programme, called "Better Life Option", earning up to ₹500 a month for crochet work.
 However, she faced much backlash for this from her neighbours, much to the anger of her father, who sent her to her maternal grandmother's house in Sitamarhi's Boha Tola.
 However, the coordinator of the NGO convinced her father, and she was given the opportunity to go to Mumbai to complete her basic education under the NGO.